ForNaderi/ForNaderi/README.md

 - 👋 Hi, I’m @ForNaderi, a Ph.D. student in mechanical engineering.
-- 👀 I’m interested in Tech, PINN, new Ideas, computer vision
+- 👀 I’m interested in programming, PINN, computer vision, statistics,
-- 🌱 I’m currently learning NN, PINN, Mathematics solution
+- 🌱 I’m currently learning GANs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in biology, or applying ML in any real problem.
-- 📫 How to reach me ...
+- 📫  ...

 <!---
 ForNaderi/ForNaderi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.